 - Add one notification to ‘All watchers’ for all events

-- Associate the notification scheme to all relevant projects
+- Associate the notification scheme with all relevant projects

 Add yourself as a watcher where relevant.
-If you want to notify someone else about the issue, you just mention this person and s/he can then decide if it is worth to watch.
+If you want to notify someone else about the issue, you just mention this person and s/he can then decide if it is worth watching.

 You can stop overwhelming your JIRA users with notifications by ensuring that each notification is relevant.
 To do that, you need to create a Watcher only notification scheme, disable Autowatch, and start mentioning the users who should be notified.